duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-working-with-transactions-ef6-onwards.md

 Starting with EF6 the framework now provides:

 1. **Database.BeginTransaction()** : An easier method for a user to start and complete transactions themselves within an existing DbContext ? allowing several operations to be combined within the same transaction and hence either all committed or all rolled back as one.
 It also allows the user to more easily specify the isolation level for the transaction.
-2. **Database.UseTransaction()** : which allows the DbContext to use a transaction which was started outside of the Entity Framework.
+2. **Database.UseTransaction()** : which allows the DbContext to use a transaction which was started outside of Entity Framework.

 ### Combining several operations into one transaction within the same context